horoni/shikon/src/game/client/components/shikon/README.md

  - [ ] Use Local Tuning instead Global
  - [ ] Fix weapon reach constants (Hammer!)
  - [ ] Fix ESP Draw FOV
+ - [ ] Fix AutoLaser shoots earlier than enemy can be shooted (it shoots to wall instead enemy)